mishael-fav/DISTRIBUTION-NETWORK-FOR-EV-VEHICLES/README.md

 ## Key Insights to Optimizing Network Upgrades:

-✅For optimizing network upgrades, focus on substations with potential to have high Consumption_to_Capacity_Ratio.
+✅ For optimizing network upgrades, focus on substations with potential to have high Consumption_to_Capacity_Ratio.

-✅Upgrading the transmission lines or adding additional capacity in these areas can hlp in managing the potential to have increased load effectively and ensure grid reliability.
+✅ Upgrading the transmission lines or adding additional capacity in these areas can hlp in managing the potential to have increased load effectively and ensure grid reliability.
 #### Aditionally, lets note from the analysis;

-✅The Geographical distribution of EV substations; where EV charging stations are quite far from the substations.
+✅ The Geographical distribution of EV substations; where EV charging stations are quite far from the substations.